MScholtes/SysAdminsFriends/README.md

 Checks if the current Powershell runs in administrative mode (means is elevated if UAC is enabled).
 For details see the script version web page: ["File Open" Dialog As Replacement for An Adminstrative Windows Explorer](https://gallery.technet.microsoft.com/scriptcenter/File-Open-Dialog-As-51b7854b).
 ### Get-RebootTime
 Function to retrieve the latest reboot time(s) of a computer.
 For details see the script version web page: [Retrieve latest reboot time(s)](https://gallery.technet.microsoft.com/Retrieve-latest-reboot-97ab5270).

 ## Versions
+### 1.1.3, 2020-08-22
+Added Export-FileSegment and Import-FileSegment
 ### 1.1.2, 2020-05-03
 Split-File can chunk into parts of size > 2GB now
 ### 1.1.1, 2020-02-15
-Added filtering options to Export-FirewallRules.ps1
+Added filtering options to Export-FirewallRules
 ### 1.1.0, 2019-08-30
 Renamed Set-InFile to Replace-InFile